frankpablu/how-to-become-a-hacker/README.md

 This skill it's like the "backbone" of hacking, you can learn this skill in courses like:
 1. Professor Messer Free Network+ Course [[5]](#5-httpsyoutubeas6g6ixcva4)

+## Linux Skills

+It's no secret that this is one of the most important skills for a hacker, so here are some resources to learn it, although to be honest, I don't recommend you to do a certification, you can learn all this by downloading ubuntu and getting curious.

+But if you want a course for the basics, I recommend these resources:

+1. NDG Linux Unhatched by Cisco Netacad[[6]](#6-httpswwwnetacadcomcoursesos-itndg-linux-unhatched)

 # References